-- Provide accurate and complete information regarding your past and present medical history and contact information and any changes. - Agree to a schedule of services and report any cancellation of scheduled appointments and/or treatments. - Participate in the development and updating of a plan of care. - Communicate whether you clearly comprehend the course of treatment and plan of care. - Comply with the plan of care and clinical instructions. - Accept responsibility for your actions, if refusing treatment, or not complying with, the prescribed treatment and services. - · Respect the rights of pharmacy personnel. - Notify your physician and the pharmacy of any potential side effects and/or complications. - Notify Care New England Pharmacy by telephone when medication supply is running low so refill may be shipped to you promptly. - The responsibility to submit any forms that are necessary to receive services or participate in the program to the extent required by law - Maintain any equipment provided, if applicable. - The responsibility to notify the organization of any concerns about the care or services provided.
+- Provide accurate and complete information regarding your past and present medical history and contact information and any changes. - Agree to a schedule of services and report any cancellation of scheduled appointments and/or treatments. - Participate in the development and updating of a plan of care. - Communicate whether you clearly comprehend the course of treatment and plan of care. - Comply with the plan of care and clinical instructions. - Accept responsibility for your actions, if refusing treatment, or not complying with, the prescribed treatment and services. - Respect the rights of Pharmacy personnel. - Notify your Physician and the Pharmacy of any potential side effects and/or complications. - Notify Care New England Pharmacy by telephone when medication supply is running low so refill may be shipped to you promptly. - Maintain any equipment provided, if applicable.